kdiogenes/kdiogenes.github.io/_posts/2019-09-04-developing-and-using-a-npm-package-in-rails.md

 ---
 layout: post
 title: Developing a local NPM package and using it on Rails
-categories: programming
+categories: [Full Stack, Tools]
-tags: javascript npm development
+tags: [JavaScript, NPM, Rails, Development]
 ---
 How do you install a NPM package from your local filesystem?